jpanged/ItsDisturbing/specSheet.md

 * Tone
 * Content

+Web Input
+* Take audio input
+* Convert to correct format
+* Run python script

+Web Output
+* Take input (GET request)
+* Process input and add to mySQL database
+* Return unique key that can access specific value

+Web report
+* Audio file playback
+* All pertinant data
+* PDF link (to download PDF)

 Output report (PDF)
 * Voice to text transcription of event
 * What data contains
 * Red flags
 * Possible actions that can be taken (and why they should be taken)

-Log output to database

-Web Output
-* Browse logs
-* Listen to input
+* Maybe use LaTeX to make things easier??

 Objectives: